Quick Start Tutorial

-to see the draft Starter's Guide.
-This guide demonstrates each of the steps for porting a workflow from a desktop computer to the NCSU HPC cluster, Henry2.
+demonstrates each of the steps for porting a workflow from a desktop computer to the HPC cluster, Henry2.
 The user is led through the various steps using the existing website documentation.

 Basic HPC usage

-- Review the overview of HPC, HPC prerequisites, and the Acceptable Use Policy here.
+- Review the procedure for gaining HPC access, and read the Acceptable Use Policy.

 - Connect to the cluster from a local machine by logging in.